Weichs: History

 In 1818, Weichs became an independent municipality.
-In 1848 the barons von Weichs' castle was converted into a monastery with an attached school in 1852.
+In 1848, the barons von Weichs' castle was converted into a monastery with an attached school in 1852.

-In 1862 the first small factory (machine foundry) was built on Erlbach.
-From 1861 the old mill in Weichs was converted into an industrial company, which was modernized again and again until it was closed in 1974.
+In 1862, the first small factory (machine foundry) was built on Erlbach.
+From 1861, the old mill in Weichs was converted into an industrial company, which was modernized again and again until it was closed in 1974.
 A shoe factory was built in the 1920s.

 In 2007, Weichs celebrated its official 1200th anniversary.

 Industry, Politic and Sport

 Weichs is surrounded by farmlands, indicating that agriculture is its biggest industry.

 The Mayor of Weichs (Bürgermeister) is Harald Mundl (Independent - Local Weichs Party) since 2008.

 Weichs has a small industry park with various small to mid-sized businesses.
 They also have electronic/semi-conductor companies such as E.E.P.D and Metronics.

-Weichs offers several restaurants: such as traditional Bavarian, Greek and Italian.
+Weichs offers several restaurants.
+Traditional Bavarian restaurants are common, as are Greek and Italian eateries.
 There are several bakeries and small shops, including a pharmacy, mini-supermarket, post office, and horse-riding school.

 The local sports club is called SV-Weichs.

 There is also a mountain-bike park in the woods between Weichs and Fränking.

-Since 2012 there is an indoor soccer training arena in Fränking near Weichs.
+Since 2012, there is an indoor soccer training arena in Fränking near Weichs.
+Also in Fränking there is an Events Hall for wedding receptions called the 'Grafenstadl' (opened in 2021).